 Sometimes, however, the immune system goes into overdrive.
 As a result, gut problems such as lesions or proliferations appear.

-The retinoic acid of vitamin A present acts as the peacemaker, helping regulate the immune system.
+The retinoic acid of vitamin A acts as the peacemaker, helping regulate the immune system.

 How Do You Prevent or Treat Vitamin A Deficiency?

-You can prevent or treat such deficiency by meeting the recommended daily dosage.
-It depends on the gender, age, and whether the woman is pregnant or breastfeeding.
+You can prevent or treat a vitamin A deficiency by meeting the recommended daily dosage.
+Daily dosage depends on the gender, age, and if you are female, whether you are pregnant or breastfeeding.

 For males, the dosage is up to 900 mcg a day.
 Women can take something lower at 700 mcg daily.